strapdata/elassandra/docs/elassandra/source/operations.rst

        }
    }'

-To avoid duplicates results when the Cassandra replication factor is greater than one, Elassandra adds a token_ranges filter to every queries distributed to all nodes.
-Because every document contains a _token fields computed at index-time, this ensure that a node only retrieves documents for the requested token ranges.
+To avoid duplicate results when the Cassandra replication factor is greater than one, Elassandra adds a token_ranges filter to every query distributed to all nodes.
+Because every document contains a _token fields computed at index-time, this ensures that a node only retrieves documents for the requested token ranges.
-The ``token_ranges`` parameter is a conjunction of Lucene `NumericRangeQuery <https://lucene.apache.org/core/5_2_1/core/org/apache/lucene/search/NumericRangeQuery.html>`_ build from the Elasticsearch routing tables to cover the entire Cassandra ring.
+The ``token_ranges`` parameter is a conjunction of Lucene `NumericRangeQuery <https://lucene.apache.org/core/5_2_1/core/org/apache/lucene/search/NumericRangeQuery.html>`_ built from the Elasticsearch routing tables to cover the entire Cassandra ring.
 .. code::

    curl -XGET 'http://localhost:9200/twitter/tweet/_search?pretty=true&token_ranges=(0,9223372036854775807)' -d '